Things to consider

 I have a lot of experience with horses but was astonished by the sure-footedness of the criollo horses.
 They took us over wildly steep, boggy, and rocky terrain without hesitating, and I was never nervous.

-Bailey, Tennessee February 2017
+Bailey Tennessee February 2017

-FAQs on Horse Riding in Patagonia
+FAQs on Horse Riding

-Generally, the multi day rides are aimed at intermediate to experienced riders who regularly horse ride at home.
-If you are planning to join a longer trip of three or more days then you should definitely be comfortable with 2-7 hours in the saddle.
+Generally, the multi-day rides are aimed at intermediate to experienced riders who regularly horse ride at home.
+If you are planning to join a longer trip of three or more days then you should be comfortable with 2-7 hours in the saddle.
 The pace of your ride will always be adjusted by your guide to suit you and the other riders.

 You do not need to bring anything of your own - all tack and equipment will be provided for you.
 The tack usually comprises of metal or wood-framed saddles covered in layered felt, sheepskin and leather.
 Rope, raw hide and leather form the bridles, girths, straps etc.

-Torres del Paine Horse Riding
+Horse Riding in Torres del Paine

 Day rides or longer treks that explore the pampas with the gauchos, head up to glaciers or follow trails through the Cordillera Paine with its mile-high granite peaks.